Interaction-driven first-order and higher-order topological superconductivity

-where $t^\mu=i\tau^\mu\tau^2$ ($\tau^\mu$, $\mu=0,..,3$ are the Pauli matrices), and $\alpha_s$ and $\alpha_t$ are free parameters.
-Note that the singlet component of the gap (the one proportional to $t^0$) is the $d_{x^2-y^2}$-wave SC order parameter one would obtain in the Hubbard model without introducing the spin-orbit coupling.
+where $t^\mu=i\tau^\mu\tau^2$, and $\alpha_s$ and $\alpha_t$ are free parameters.
+Note that the singlet component of the gap (the one proportional to $t^0$) is the $d_{x^2-y^2}$-wave SC order parameter one would obtain in the Hubbard model without introducing SOC.
+Higher-order harmonics are considered in our calculations, but the effective attractions in the higher-harmonic channels are found to be very small.
 At larger absolute values of the chemical potential, we obtain a phase belonging to the $A_1$ representation of the discrete symmetry group of the Hamiltonian.
 The SC gap in this state is a superposition of an extended $s$-wave in the singlet component and a helical $p$-wave in the triplet:

 For larger $-\mu$ and small $-t'$, we also find a $B_2$ phase, characterized, however, by rather small values of the leading eigenvalue, resulting in low transition temperatures.
-The gap function in this phase is given by:

-We remark that the transition lines in Fig.~\ref{fig: phase diag} only mark the crossing between two eigenvalues, and a superconducting state resulting from the superposition of two neighboring phases can be expected near the phase boundaries.
-At the bottom left of the phase diagram in Fig.~\ref{fig: phase diag}, that is, for small $-\mu$ and $-t'$, we labeled as $iAF$ (incommensurate antiferromagnetism) the region where the fRG flow finds magnetism as the leading instability.
+The gap function in this phase is given by \PMB{a dominant singlet component in the $d_{xy}$ symmetry channel, and a subdominant triplet part}.
+We note that near the boundary between differently colored regions in Fig.~\ref{fig: phase diag} there is the possibility of a coexistence phase that combines the two order parameters (see discussion below).
+Hence, in general there will be two transitions as one goes from, e.g., deep inside the $B_1$ state to the $A_1$ state.
+Finally, we note that SOC disfavors ferromagnetic phases expected near van Hove singularities~\cite{Honerkamp2001}.
+Instead, spin fluctuations drive the formation of the SC phases in a large parameter regime even at van Hove fillings, see SM~\cite{sm_note}.